alicemunsal/dohex/DoHex.md

 #### Component Communication

 We can develop each component using Hexagonal Architecture.
 Each component is encapsulated in its own package.
 It has all the implementation details inside.
+Components can only talk to each other through their ports.

 Direct component communication graph.
 Nothing wrong I2C, modbus, canbus for explaning eventbus